IBM/deploy-app-using-tekton-on-kubernetes/README.md

 *Deploy-to-cluster*

 Deploy an application on Kubernetes Service means deploy application in pod using the built container image and make it available as a service to access from anywhere.
-This task uses the configuration file `deploy.yaml`.
+This task uses the deployment configuration located as `~/src/deploy.yaml`.
 This task includes two steps:

 * `update-yaml` step updates the container image url in place of `IMAGE` in deploy.yaml.

-* `deploy-app` step deploys the application in Kubernetes pod and create service for the same using kubectl.
+* `deploy-app` step deploys the application in Kubernetes pod and expose it as a service using `~/src/deploy.yaml`.
+This step uses `kubectl` to create deployment configuration on Kubernetes cluster.

 All required parameters are passed through params.